wojciacho/javascript-password-generator/README.md

 ## Vanilla Javascript

-Simple project build in Vanilla Javascript.
+Simple project built in Vanilla Javascript.
 It is random password generator.
 To use this app just check which option do you want and click generate!